Fertility Counseling in Winston-Salem, NC | IVF & Infertility Therapy (Online Across North Carolina)

 Evidence-based anxiety treatment skills

 I have a Masters in Clinical Health Psychology, meaning I have a background and training in the intersection between overall physical health and mental health.
-I’m a psychologist with over a decade of experience and have a background working in a hospital setting.
+I’m a psychologist with over a decade of experience and have a background working in an integrate health team within a hospital setting.
+I am licensed to practice therapy in the state of North Carolina.

 Online Therapy for Fertility Support